daronphang/programming-resources/architectures/microservices/testing/test-doubles.md

 Objects pre-programmed with expectations which form a specification of the calls they are expected to receive.
 When mocking, it is to ensure that the call was made.
 If the expected call is not made, the test fails.
 Can be classified as **behavioral testing**.
 Implementing this approach requires more smarts in the fake collaborators that we create, and if overused can cause tests to become brittle.

-## Stubbing vs Mocking
+## Stubbing vs mocking

 The easiest way to tell we are dealing with a stub is to notice that a stub can never fail the test.
 The assert the test uses are always against the class under test.
 On the other hand, the test will use a mock object to verify whether the test has failed or not.
 Mocks can be useful to ensure that the expected side effects happen.

-## Impact of Test Doubles on Software Development
+## Impact of test doubles on software development

 ### Testability